RaniaZaier/ML_photovoltaic_prediction/README.md

 - **JSC (mA/cm²)** — Short Circuit Current Density
 - **FF (%)** — Fill Factor

-**Th work still in progress, the dataset wars colleted manually form experimental data (135 row used so far from 227, we used systems with PCE between 8 and 17%)**
+**Th work is still in progress, the dataset was collected manually form experimental data (135 row used so far from 227, we used systems with PCE between 8 and 17%)**

 ---